 To Sterilise the Jars:

-- Sterilise the jar or jars you'll be using to store the daikon.Choose glass jars with an airtight, metal lid and ensure they have been washed by hand in hot soapy water then rinsed well.
-Check that the metal lids do not have rubber inserts.
-Preheat the oven to 130 Degrees C (270 F) and place the jars in the oven for 15-20 minutes.
+- Sterilise the jar or jars you'll be using to store the pickles.
+Choose glass jars with an airtight, metal lid and ensure they have been washed by hand in hot soapy water then rinsed well.
+Check that the metal lids do not have rubber inserts – if they do, allow them to air dry, instead of placing in the oven.Preheat the oven to 130 Degrees C (270 F) and place the jars in the oven for 15-20 minutes.
+Keep the jars warm.

-For the Daikon:
+For the Pickled Daikon:

 Notes

-- Ensure you use cooking salt or sea salt, as regular table salt may contain anti-caking agents and is much stronger.Â
+- Coarse sea salt: ensure you use cooking salt or coarse sea salt.
+Regular table salt may contain anti-caking agents and is much stronger.

-- Please note, the nutritional information is based on the entire jar, and you will not be consuming the brine.Â
+- Nutritional information: is based on the entire jar, and includes the pickling liquid.

 Nutrition Estimate: